angelalejos/pkg_ping/README.md

 "pkg_ping -vs1.5 -ivuv"

-It will shortent the timeout period to the currently fastest download time if no -v are used.
+It will shorten the timeout period to the currently fastest download time if no -v are used.

 clang pkg_ping.c -o pkg_ping